 - 1 ¼ cup semi-sweet chocolate chunks

-Melt the butter and set aside to cool to room temperature.
-Preheat the oven to 375° and have ready a greased muffin tin lined with cupcake liners.
+- Melt the butter and set aside to cool to room temperature.
+Preheat the oven to 425°F and have ready a greased muffin tin lined with cupcake liners.
+See notes for jumbo muffins.

-Add flour, baking soda, baking powder, sea salt, and cinnamon (if using) to a medium-sized mixing bowl.
+- Add flour, baking powder, baking soda, sea salt, and cinnamon (if using) to a medium-sized mixing bowl.
 Whisk to combine and set aside until ready to use.

-Fill the muffin liners almost all the way to the top, and bake for 22-25 minutes, or until the tops of the muffins are golden brown.
+- After the 5 minutes is up, reduce the heat to 350°F and bake for 16-20 minutes more, just until the tops of the muffins are golden brown.
+Do not take the muffins out of the oven as the temperature is decreasing.
 Allow to cool on a wire rack for 10 minutes.
 Serve and enjoy.